- > Are there Mac viruses?

 - > How Apple protects Macs from viruses

 - > When Apple's security measures aren't enough...

 - > How Apple responds to security threats

 - > How to keep your Mac safe from malware

 - > Is antivirus software necessary for a Mac?

-- > How to tell if my Mac is infected
+- > How to tell if a Mac has a virus

 Do Macs get viruses?
 Do Macs need antivirus software?
 The answer isn't as simple as it may seem.
 In this article, we look at the dangers faced by Mac users and the pros and cons of using Mac antivirus software.